Gamemode4Dev/GM4_Datapacks/lib_lore/README.md

 ```

 ### Outputs
-There are three outputs to work to work with after running an operation.
+There are three outputs to work with after running an operation.
 Each operation uses the three outputs differently, which can be found under the specific operation description.
 Below are their terminologies (will be used further in this document), as well as their general uses and the command to get them.

 `Source`: This is the modified version of the input Source.
 ```mcfunction